 Storing and Freezing Instructions

 Storage: Keep the banana cream pie in the fridge until ready to serve.
+If the pie is topped with fresh banana slices or whipped cream, add these just before serving to keep them from becoming soggy or discolored.
 This pie is most delicious within the first 2 days and should be eaten within a few days after making.
 No need to cover leftover pie, just store it in the fridge.

 My Summary for Banana Cream Pie